RetroReversing/retroReversing/categories/consoles/GameGear.md

 Name | Description
 ---|---
-ASM80 | Assembler by for DOS/16M Copyright (C) 1987-1990 by Rational Systems, Inc
+ASM80.exe | Assembler for z80 by Microtech
-Bin2Hex | BIN2HEX Rev 1.00, copyright (c) 1989 by Lex Computer Services
+Bin2Hex.exe | BIN2HEX Rev 1.00, copyright (c) 1989 by Lex Computer Services
-Bin2Page | BIN2PAGE: convert file into Intel Hex Pages
+Bin2Page.exe | BIN2PAGE: convert file into Intel Hex Pages
-BinToHex | Similar to Bin2Hex?
+BinToHex.exe | Similar to Bin2Hex?
-DB | Program to convert files from some format to another?
+DB.exe | Program to convert files from some format to another?
 (Define Byte?)
-DW | Program to convert files from some format to another?
+DW.exe | Program to convert files from some format to another?
 (Define Word?)

-Key of terms:
+HexToBin.exe | opposite of the BinToHex program JoinBin.exe | Join two binary files together
+Lib80.exe | Copyright (c) 1985-1991 Microtec Research, Inc.
+Lnk180.exe | Linker by Microtec for Zilog Z180
+LnkZ80.exe | Linker by Microtec for standard Zilog Z80
+MIDI2GG.exe | Convert MIDI Music files to Game Gear format PP.exe | PROPACK Copyright (c) 1991,92 Rob Northen Computing - used for file compression PPV.exe | Maybe ProPack Verify?

+It looks like the assembler toolchain is made by **Microtech Research** from 1991 and supported the standard z80 and also the Hitachi 64180 processor (which is a Zilog Z180 processor).
+The game gear used the standard Z80 so the Z180 functionality was unused.

+Key of interesting terms that you will find in the SDK (and barbie source code) is available in the table below:

 Name | Description
 ---|---